Ballantine Books

 Ballantine Books is a major American book publisher that is a subsidiary of German media conglomerate Bertelsmann.
 Ballantine was founded in 1952 by Ian Ballantine with his wife, Betty Ballantine.
 Ballantine was acquired by Random House in 1973, which in turn was acquired by Bertelsmann in 1998 and remains part of that company.

-Ballantine's original logo was a pair of mirrored letter Bs back to back, later changing to two Bs stacked to form an elaborate gate.
+Ballantine's original logo was a pair of mirrored letter "B"s back to back, later changing to two "B"s stacked to form an elaborate gate.
 The firm's early editors were Stanley Kauffmann and Bernard Shir-Cliff.

 History

 Following Fawcett Publications' controversial 1950 introduction of Gold Medal paperback originals rather than reprints, Lion Books, Avon and Ace also decided to publish originals.
 In 1952, Ian Ballantine, a founder of Bantam Books, announced that he would "offer trade publishers a plan for simultaneous publishing of original titles in two editions, a hardcover 'regular' edition for bookstore sale, and a paper-cover, 'newsstand' size, low-priced edition for mass market sale."